Learn how you can add to your strategic recruitment plan to survive “The Great Resignation.”

 3 minute read

 “The Great Resignation” is upon us.
 For all its dread, the COVID-19 pandemic granted professionals the time and space to reflect on their work-life balance and career purpose.
-Unfortunately for many businesses, though, this reflection revealed burnout and disconnection, causing 25-40% of employees to think about quitting their jobs.
+Unfortunately for many businesses, though, this reflection revealed burnout and disconnection, causing 4.4 million employees to leave their jobs in September 2021 alone.

 So how do HR, People, + Culture leaders now win with today’s top talent?